ubeykaratas/MR_Demo/README.md

 # Mixed Reality Robot Simulation

 This project is a **Mixed Reality (MR) robot simulation and defect detection system** developed with **Unity 6000.0.50f1 LTS** for the **Meta Quest 3** headset.
-It includes simulation of a UR10e robotic arm, user interface design, defect detection algorithms, gesture-based interactions, and automated testing.
+It includes simulation of a UR10e robotic arm, user interface design, defect detection, gesture-based interactions, and automated testing.

 ## Target Platform
 - **Meta Quest 3**